 How is it Calculated?

 The calculation of inheritance tax involves several steps.
-First, the total value of the estate is determined by adding up the value of all assets, including property, investments, and possessions.
+First, the total value of the estate is determined by adding up the value of all assets, including property, investments, pensions (from April 2027, inherited pensions will also be liable for IHT), and possessions.
 Then, any debts and liabilities are deducted to arrive at the net value of the estate.
+IHT is charged at 40% on the amount above the available nil rate band — or 36% if at least 10% of the net estate is left to charity.

 For more detailed information on how inheritance tax and capital gains tax impact inherited property, you can visit this resource.